ELF-Lab/OjibweMorph/Spreadsheets/README.md

 ## GENERAL
 *	\>\> marks the stem/suffix juncture (or the end of the stem)
 *	\<\< marks the prefix/stem juncture (or the start of the stem)
-*	Null morphemes will NOT be added unless a rule needs to refer to them
+*	Null morphemes will NOT be added unless a rule needs to refer to them.
+So far there are no such rules.
 *	There is one special character, i1, the first person "theme sign" (marking a first person object with the subject is also a first person), which is used to trigger palatalization in certain VTAs (see VTA notes with quotes from Rand Valentine).

 ## Verb Inanimate Intransitive (VII)

 ### STEM TYPES

-From OPD:

 | Class       | Description                  | Stems                             |
 |-------------|------------------------------|-----------------------------------|